Raveena Aurora: 2024–present: Where the Butterflies Go in the Rain

 On May 8, 2024, she released a new single, "Pluto" along with the music video.
 On May 22, 2024, she released another single along with the music video, "Lucky", and announced her third album, Where the Butterflies Go in the Rain, which was released on June 14, 2024, through Empire and Moonstone Recordings.
 She started working on the album since 2022 and "wrote almost 115 songs for it."
 The album explores themes of new love, maturity and comfort.
 She explained the album and the album title, saying: "Butterflies are so delicate that they have to hide in leaves and flowers until the rain passes so that their wings don't get crushed in the rain.
 I felt like that was kind of a metaphor for where I was in my life.
 I needed to go back to comfort—to deep rest—and stop weathering storms."
 The album blends pop and R&B with traditional Indian instrumentations.
-Elle Palmer of Far Out described the album as "a melting pot for Raveena’s many sonic influences, from lush, 1970s-inspired soundscapes to bending sarods to smooth contemporary R&B. But despite her sweeping stylistic inspirations, Raveena’s amalgamated sound never feels disjointed or jarring, nor does it ever approach derivative," and rated the album 4.5 out of 5.
+Elle Palmer of Far Out described the album as "a melting pot for Raveena's many sonic influences, from lush, 1970s-inspired soundscapes to bending sarods to smooth contemporary R&B. But despite her sweeping stylistic inspirations, Raveena's amalgamated sound never feels disjointed or jarring, nor does it ever approach derivative," and rated the album 4.5 out of 5.
 She performed three songs from the album in a live performance in the KEXP gathering space, recorded on May 1, 2025.

-On June 5, 2024, she released her third single, "Junebug", with JPEGMAFIA as a featured artist.
+On June 5, 2024, she released her third single, "Junebug", with JPEGMafia as a featured artist.
 On July 18, 2024, she released the music video of "16 Candles".

 Raveena served as the opening act for the North American leg for Tinashe's fifth concert tour, Match My Freak: World Tour.
 In October 2024, she released a short film of the album, Where the Butterflies Went, directed by Aerthship and executive produced by American chef Sophia Roe.

-In February 2025, Raveena released her new single, "Sun Don't Leave Me".
+In February 2025, Raveena released the single "Sun Don't Leave Me".
 On February 28, 2025, she released the deluxe edition of her album with three additional songs which were completed during the January 2025 Southern California wildfires.

-To support her album, Raveena embarked on her fourth tour, Where the Butterflies Go in the Rain Tour, spanning North America from April 30, 2025, to June 10, 2025.
+To support the album, Raveena embarked on her fourth tour, Where the Butterflies Go in the Rain Tour, spanning North America from April 30, 2025, to June 10, 2025.